-Each student will participate in a minimum number of cases and techniques.
+Each student is required to participate in a minimum number of cases and techniques but program and clinical faculty strive for our students to achieve well above the established standards.
 The Council on Accreditation of Nurse Anesthesia Educational Programs has set minimum standards for clinical experience that each student must achieve prior to graduation from the program in order to qualify for the National Certifying Examination.
-All of the surgical specialties are available, including hands-on training in regional anesthesia techniques.
+All of the surgical specialties are included, including hands-on training in regional anesthesia techniques.
 Specialty experiences (i.e. neurosurgery, open-heart surgery, high-risk obstetrics) when not available at primary hospital affiliation sites, will be obtained from rotations at other medical facilities.

 All types of anesthesia techniques and the latest agents are available for student learning.
 Students are able to obtain experience in general anesthetics, intravenous agents, invasive line placement, and regional anesthesia including spinal, epidural, and peripheral nerve blocks.
 Students are required to rotate to CRNA-only sites also and gain this valuable experience.